mypreview/Conj/docs/increasing-wordpress-memory-limit.md

 1. Access your website’s root folder via **FTP** or **SFTP**.
 2. Locate the `wp-config.php` file.
 3. Open this file in any text editor.
-4. Add this to the top, before the line that says, `That's all, stop editing!
+4. Add one of the lines below to the top, before the line that says, `That's all, stop editing!
 Happy blogging.`:

 ## Increase PHP Memory to 64MB